2014 AFC Champions League final: Summary

 The second leg was hosted by Al-Hilal at the King Fahd International Stadium in Riyadh on 1 November 2014.

 In the 18th minute Al Hilal had the first chance of the game, swinging a free kick from the left flank that the Wanderers weren't able to get anything on, thankfully for them neither did one of their opponents, a right boot stuck out but agonisingly distant from making contact.

 A minute before half-time the first penalty shout of the night was waved away by referee Yuichi Nishimura.
 Inside the area a ball rolled into the path of the flying Nawaf Al-Abed, Antony Golec clipped the right foot of the attacker but the theatrical leap perhaps weighed the incidence in the favour of the Australians.

 After the break, it was another stonewall penalty turned down, when Salman Al-Faraj latched onto a through ball deep on the right corner of the penalty area and was clearly brought down by Ante Covic, but the goalkeeper punished for the indiscretion.
 Another potential penalty came when the ball was kicked at short range into the arms of Brendon Santalab.
 However, Nishimura judged that it was ball to hand rather than hand to ball.

 The Saudi representative pushed on and on, pressing for a goal that would take the game into extra time and it looked certain that they had one in the 84th minute: a cutback found Yasser Al-Qahtani, who fired a shot from near the penalty spot that had no right to be saved, but the hands of Covic found a way.
 The ball bounced once before spinning out for a corner just inches away from the goalpost.

-The Wanderers had precious little attack of their own, the best chance coming from a mazy Vítor Saba dribble that released Labinot Haliti, the shot being blocked desperately.
-Western Sydney didn't need a goal however, an eventual 6 minutes of injury time passed before the final whistle blew and the Wanderers were officially crowned Champions of Asia.
-As the sun rose in Parramatta the large crowd of Wanderers fans that had packed out the viewing party in the open air Centenary Square celebrated with cheers, chanting, smoke bombs and flares in a cacophony of noise.
-The Wanderers fans then came in prodigious numbers and filled the arrival hall at Sydney Airport when the team returned back home.